 - 7.1.5.1 The maintenance pricing must be independent of actual failure rates over the 5-year period, no matter how many failures occur during that period.
 The use of Mean Time Between Failure (MTBF) data to directly compute the maintenance cost for this benchmark is precluded.
-The hardware maintenance pricing requirements cannot be met by pricing based on the cost to fix specific failures, even if the failure rate is calculated from MTBF data. - 7.1.5.2 Hardware and software maintenance must be configured using standard pricing which covers 7 days per week, 24 hours per day coverage, either on-site, or if available as standard offering, via a central support facility for a duration of at least 5 years (60 months). - 7.1.5.3 Maintenance must be provided for all components within the pricing boundary (see Clause 7.1.2.4).
+The hardware maintenance pricing requirements cannot be met by pricing based on the cost to fix specific failures, even if the failure rate is calculated from MTBF data. - 7.1.5.2 Hardware maintenance and software support (see Clause 7.1.5.6) must be configured using standard pricing which covers 7 days per week, 24 hours per day coverage, either on-site, or if available as standard offering, via a central support facility for a duration of at least 5 years (60 months).

+- 7.1.5.3 Maintenance must be provided for all components within the pricing boundary (see Clause 7.1.2.4).
 Maintenance is not required for any system component outside the pricing boundary.
-In particular, any system component outside the pricing boundary and present solely for the execution of the benchmark (e.g., user interface devices) may be excluded from maintenance calculations. - 7.1.5.4 Hardware maintenance maximum response time must not exceed four hours on any part whose replacement is necessary for the resumption of operation. - Comment 1: Hardware maintenance, as defined above, means a standard offering which includes acknowledgment of new and existing problems within one hour and the presence on-site within four hours of either a customer replaceable part for the defective component or a qualified maintenance engineer. - Comment 2: Resumption of operation means the priced system must be returned to the same configuration that was present before the failure. - 7.1.5.5 If central support is claimed, then the appropriate connection device(s), such as an auto-dial modem, must be included in the hardware price.
-Also any software required to run the connection to the central support, as well as any diagnostic software which the central support facility requires to be resident on the tested system, must not only be included in pricing, but must also be installed during the benchmark. - 7.1.5.6 Software maintenance must include maintenance update distribution for both the software and its documentation.
-If software maintenance updates are separately priced, then pricing must include at least three updates over the 5-year period.
+In particular, any system component outside the pricing boundary and present solely for the execution of the benchmark (e.g., user interface devices) may be excluded from maintenance calculations. - 7.1.5.4 Hardware maintenance maximum response time must not exceed four hours on any part whose replacement is necessary for the resumption of operation.

+Comment 1: Hardware maintenance, as defined above, means a standard offering which includes acknowledgment of new and existing problems within one hour and the presence on-site within four hours of either a customer replaceable part for the defective component or a qualified maintenance engineer.

+Comment 2: Resumption of operation means the priced system must be returned to the same configuration that was present before the failure.

+- 7.1.5.5 If central support is claimed, then the appropriate connection device(s), such as an auto-dial modem, must be included in the hardware price.
+Also any software required to run the connection to the central support, as well as any diagnostic software which the central support facility requires to be resident on the tested system, must not only be included in pricing, but must also be installed during the benchmark. - 7.1.5.6 Software support is considered any type of support activity provided by a vendor, no matter what it is called, that provides for the following: - Update distribution for software and its documentation; - Acknowledgement of new and existing problems within 4 hours; - Commitment to fix defects within a reasonable time.

-Comment: Software maintenance, as defined above, means a standard offering which includes acknowledgment of new and existing problems within four hours and a commitment to fix defects within a reasonable time.
+Comment: Software support, as defined above, means a standard offering which includes acknowledgment of new and existing problems within four hours and a commitment to fix defects within a reasonable time.